Over 50 Brilliant Road Trip Hacks text over a colorful map with push pins and a forest background.

 5. Turn the Windows into a Game Zone – Stick post-it notes on the glass for road trip bingo or scavenger hunts.

-Food & Snack Hacks
+🍎Food & Snack Hacks

 Keep the crew fueled without fast food fatigue.
-Also see my post on road trip recipes.

 Food Hacks